Sendinblue’s prices are on the more affordable end of the spectrum when compared to most other newsletter services.

-Note: Sendinblue also has an Enterprise plan for 350,000+ emails per month.
+Note: Sendinblue’s Enterprise plan is for users who wish to send 350,000+ emails per month.
 It includes everything in the Premium plans, plus a dedicated account manager to provide setup and ongoing support.
 Custom pricing is available for this plan.

 What’s quite nice about Sendinblue’s plans is that they all come with many of the key features included, e.g. marketing automation, web tracking, and support.
 This is true even of the free plan.
 So you get a decent chance to test things out before committing to the higher-level plans.